-- The annotated JDK is automatically put on your classpath; you don't have to do anything special for it. - For the Javadoc classes in the JDK's com.sun.javadoc package, use the stub file checker/resources/javadoc.astub.
+- The annotated JDK is automatically put on your classpath; you don't have to do anything special for it. - For the Javadoc classes in the JDK's com.sun.javadoc package, use the stub file checker/resources/javadoc.astub by using -Astubs=checker.jar/javadoc.astub.